-

 June 19, 2023 - Bye Bye Douglas

 The last family connection to Douglas has been severed with Momma and Daddy moving out of the house built in 1998.
 I stood in the same place on this day that the below photo of us cousins was taken the summer before we moved in.
-A lot of life happened during these 25 years; but nonetheless, we were spared serious loss and tradegy living in this house.
+A lot of life happened during these 25 years; but nonetheless, we were spared serious loss and tragedy living in this house.

 May 25, 2023